banyanlogic/website/BL4.0-reference.md

 What BL does: Names it.
 Lowers the activation energy for the People layer to jump to a higher orbit — by giving practitioners the vocabulary to diagnose what was previously only felt.
 The framework improves every time a real problem touches it.

-The mechanics: HUMS™ (27 signals · the stethoscope) · C-SALF (6 phases · 7 roles · BVS→BVDev→BVO relay) · T-Class (artifact-based upskilling · ISO 17020) · CLAAS (Cyber/NFR+Explore · Lean · Agile · Automation · Scale · Architecture at center · HUMS as axle).
+The mechanics: HUMS™ (27 signals · the stethoscope) · C-SALF (6 phases · 7 roles · BVS→BVDev→BVO relay) · T-Class (artifact-based upskilling · ISO 17020) · CLAAS (C · Cyber NFR = Resilience · Performance · Capacity · Security · Administrability · Architecture as implementation layer · L · Lean · A · Agile · A · Automation = Programming→Robotics→AI · S · at Scale).
 Not new inventions — a 30-year personally validated selection from perennial wisdom and organizational research.

-The four-layer stack:
+The six-layer stack:

 - HUMS™ — excavated from perennial wisdom.
 27 signals.
 Never exits.
+The diagnostic instrument and the axle of C-SALF.
 - T-Class — artifact-based upskilling.
 AI is the pencil.
 ISO 17020 cert.
 - C-SALF — self-organizing framework from a $3M team.
 6 phases · 7 roles.
 Every engagement produces BVS (Stories · intent) → BVDev (Development · structure) → BVO (Operations · did the value reach the customer?).
-- CLAAS — five spokes of the C-SALF wheel.
-C · Cyber = NFR layer (Resilience · Performance · Capacity · Security · Administrability · Exploration).
+- CLAAS — five upskilling dimensions.
+C · Cyber = NFR umbrella: Resilience · Performance · Capacity · Security · Administrability (Architecture is the implementation layer that realizes these NFRs).
 L · Lean = Building.
 A · Agile = Business.
-A · Automation = Programming→Robotics→AI.
-S · Scale = Enterprise.
-Architecture at the center.
-HUMS as the axle.
+A · Automation = Programming→Robotics→AI (full non-human intelligence spectrum · 2026 correction: not just RPA).
+S · at Scale = Enterprise.
+T3A Q3 curriculum covers all 5 dimensions across 9 quantums.
 Honest about that.
+- DQR — ISO 17020 inspection standard made operational at the artifact level.
+8 dimensions · 40-point total.
+Cross-cutting quality gate at every baton boundary.
+The certification layer between Tier 4 Practitioner and Tier 6 Evaluator.
+- SRT — Intent refinement layer.
+Elevates intent toward expansive, principle-directed, empathy evolution.
+Surgical analysis for reasons behind conflict.
+Locates and reveals — does not score or advise.

+BLIFe (Banyan Logic Integrated Frameworks): HUMS · CLAAS · C-SALF · DQR · SRT used together as the integrated excavation and exploration instrument.
+The five frameworks are not sequential steps — they are simultaneous lenses applied to any human-systems problem.
-  The funnel: Free (LGPA · OnRamp · CLAAS Conversations) → Entry ($227 · T-Class + C-SALF) → Renewal ($59/yr) → Org ($1,500–$2,500+) → License ($2,500–$8,000+).
+The funnel: Free (LGPA Mode 1 · OnRamp · CLAAS Conversations) → LGPA Continuous ($9–19/mo or $49–99/yr · career-long lifecycle evaluation · HITL data contributor) → Entry ($227 · T-Class + C-SALF) → Renewal ($59/yr) → Org ($1,500–$2,500+) → License ($2,500–$8,000+).
 Every free touchpoint is designed to pull the right person one step deeper — not to convert everyone, to find the 200.
+LGPA Continuous subscribers are simultaneously customers and calibration contributors — they pay to improve themselves and improve the instrument for everyone.

 The honest moat · preserve verbatim: C-SALF and CLAAS are not inventions.
 They are a personally validated selection from perennial wisdom and organizational research.
 The 30-year credential paired with that honesty is the moat — not a universal theory claim.

 **New identity layer:** AI and Automation Literacy is the era-specific expression of this mission.
 The perennial wisdom layer (HUMS) is the foundation.
 The commercial layer (C-SALF · T-Class · CLAAS) is the vehicle.
 The literacy framing is what makes it accessible to all — not just IT professionals, but anyone whose work is being transformed by AI and automation.

+- LGPA · Dual-mode lifecycle diagnostic instrument:
-- LGPA as self-service onboarding — 49 questions, no founder required · diagnoses the gap before the first conversation · pulls thinkers in before any ask · works for both practitioner and Citizen Automator segments
+  - Mode 1 (free · onboarding) — 49 questions · no founder required · diagnoses the lifecycle gap before the first conversation · pulls thinkers in before any ask · works for both practitioner and Citizen Automator segments
+  - Mode 2 (small fee · continuous) — career-long evaluation · resession anytime · 4 themes tracked longitudinally · $9–19/mo or $49–99/yr · HITL calibration contributor · instrument improves with every resession · sits between Free and Entry tiers as a low-friction recurring revenue layer
 - CLAAS Conversations — diagnostic consultation, not a webinar
 - 200 engaged thinkers before first dollar — community precedes course
 - ISO 17020 blind evaluation — impartiality as structural trust · BVO is the evidence layer